 Outsourcing keeps costs low and profits high

 Arkose Labs’ deep-dive investigation into 1.3 billion user sessions reveals fraudsters tap into human farms from countries that help them keep the costs low and profits high.
 The Arkose Labs Report reveals that while the majority of attacks originating from the US and the UK were automated, there was a marked growth in sweatshop-driven attacks from Venezuela, Vietnam, Thailand, India and Ukraine.
-Attacks from the Philippines, Russia and Ukraine almost tripled as compared to Q2 2019.
+Human-driven fraud attacks from the Philippines, Russia and Ukraine almost tripled as compared to Q2 2019.
 This outsourcing of activity to human sweatshops allows fraudsters to augment their attacks and cause a surge in fraud, especially in industries such as online gaming and social media.

 Maximum attacks on social media platforms

 Social media account registrations and logins were under siege during Q4 2019, registering the highest attack rates.
 The Report reveals that every two in five login attempts and every one in five new account registrations on social media platforms were fraudulent with more than half of these attacks being human-driven.
 Fraudsters target this customer touch-point hoping to monetize it downstream.